|Start of Studies||Winter Semester|

 The underlying formal admission and acceptance regulations (Zugangs- und Zulassungsordnungen) can be downloaded here.
 The application instructions on this site are intended to help navigate these formal requirements.

 Applicants must provide proof of their proficiency in English at the C1 level of the Common European Framework of Reference for Languages (CEFR) which may not be older than 4 years.
 The certificate must be submitted during the application and available upon request as an original or certified copy after commencing your studies at TU Berlin.

 The following attests are accepted (minimum requirements in brackets):

 For applicants having completed a bachelor program exclusively taught in English at an EU/EEA university or an institution from one of the following countries: Australia, Canada, UK, USA, New Zealand, South Africa an English language certificate from the list above is not necessary.
 The diploma supplement, transcript, or an additional letter from the University is required to clearly and sufficiently prove that this requirement has been met.

 ***Language Proficiency Test Results often have a long waiting time.
 Consider scheduling your exam 2-3 months before any deadlines to ensure the availability of results.
 Late submissions of any language proficiency test can not be considered.

-The International Student Counseling Officeoffers counseling, supervisory, and practical services of all kinds in order to facilitate the transition to studies at the TU Berlin and in order to cope with all study-related or social problems and legal formalities connected with your stay.
+The International Student Counseling Office offers counseling and practical services of all kinds in order to facilitate the transition to studies at the TU Berlin and in order to cope with all study-related topics, or social and legal formalities connected with your stay.